pchettri3/100dayscloud/Journey/001/Readme.md

 ## Try yourself

 ✍️ Add a mini tutorial to encourage the reader to get started learning something new about the cloud.
+# git init to initialize the code
+# git add . (to add all the staging)

 ### Step 1 — Summary of Step